RodrigoDeRosa-zz/tornado-server-boilerplate/README.md

 `CustomRequestHandler` class attribute `CORS_ENABLED`; if this attribute is `True`, CORS headers will be set on every response.

+An example of a CORS supporting handler can be found in `src.request_handlers.cors_example.ExampleCORSHandler`.

 **NOTE:** It is also possible that you will need to accept the `OPTIONS` verb for this cases; this is handled in `src.request_handlers.custom_request_handler.CustomRequestHandler`.